 Benefits and Perks

 Employees can save for retirement by joining one of several savings plans such as a 401(k) plan and a company pension plan.
-At Boehringer Ingelheim Corp, most survey participants have health insurance, and a large number of respondents have dental coverage.
-Some other perks are life insurance, tuition reimbursement, a casual working environment, and a subsidized cell phone.
+Perks cover health insurance for a large number of employees and dental coverage for a large number of respondents.
+Other privileges include a casual working environment, life insurance, tuition reimbursement, and flexible hours.